KostasThan/Game_of_Life/README.md

 This project realizes the Game of Life created by the mathematician John Horton Conway.

-It is deployed in a github page and is available for the public.
+It is deployed in a github page and is publicly available.

- *I do not own the creation of the game, just the realization of it.*
+ *I do not own the creation of the game*